cobaltt7/strife.js/README.md

 #### Pre-Events

-Pre-events are a special type of event listener that executes before other listeners.
-They must return `Awaitable<boolean>` that determines if other listeners are executed or not.
+Pre-events are a special type of event handler that executes before other handlers.
+They must return `Awaitable<boolean>` that determines if other handlers are executed or not.
 They are defined with the `defineEvent.pre()` function:

 ```js